arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 int z = (int) (x * y);
 ```

+## Integer Division, Floating Point Division and Loss of Precision

-Most of the arithmetic operators result in an output that is approximately the same with different operand types.
+Most of the arithmetic operations result in an output that is approximately the same with different operand types.
 For instance, the output of `2.0f * 3.0f` is numerically approximately equal to `2 * 3` (though the results are encoded differently).

 This is not true for the division operation!
 Integer division (i.e. division performed with `byte`, `short`, `int`, and `long` data) results in an integer output (rounded down).
 For instance, `5 / 2` results in `2`, not `2.5`.
 If you wish to divide `5` by `2` using floating point division, you must make at least one of the operands a floating point type.
 For instance, `5.0 / 2` would perform floating point division, because the numerator `5.0` is a `double` literal.
 With variables, performing floating point division on integer data looks like this: